I don’t think anyone really knows how much work is involved in blogging until they start a blog themselves.

 - Take your time thinking of a blog name, you don’t want to just pick something and regret it later.
 Changing your blog name is tricky with having to update domain names, social media accounts, logos and more so make sure you get it right first time.

 - Research your name ideas to see if anyone else is using them.
 Check if a name has been copyrighted or trademarked – I had to change my first blog name as the phrase had been trademarked!

 - Check if the domain name (web address) is being used by someone else.
 You need to have a web address that matches your blog name.
 You can go onto any domain name registration site to search for available domains.

 - Choose a name that won’t date – I had to change mine after 6 months as the name wasn’t going to be relevant as my daughter got older.
 Jenni @ Odd Socks and Lollipops

 - Secure your blog name across social media so you can easily be found on all channels.
 Nadia @ Scandi Mummy

-It can be very daunting for a new blogger when you see more established bloggers talking about the amount of page views they get, or the number of social media followers they have.
+It can be very daunting for a new blogger when you see more established bloggers talking about the number of page views they get or the number of social media followers they have.
 18 months on and I still get jealous of other blogger’s stats!
 Don’t let it put you off though, everyone has to start somewhere.

 - You’re not going to get the same page views straight away as an established blogger with 20k Twitter followers.
 Try to remember this if you get worried about your stats being lower than theirs.